Back to news

 First of all, the most important thing when assessing an application is to determine whether or not you can provide a child with a loving and supportive home.
 Then, this level of care has to be consistent.

 Consistency is crucial for children coming from chaotic backgrounds who rely on routine to feel safe.
+Understanding the roles and responsibilities of a foster carer can help you assess whether you're ready for this commitment.

-With that in mind, it’s rarely the health problem that affects applications – rather the severity and extent of the impact.
+With that in mind, it's rarely the health problem itself that affects applications – rather the severity and extent of the impact.
 For example, someone who manages their condition effectively has a better chance of becoming a carer than someone struggling with their disorder.

 Before starting your fostering journey, you should carefully consider how your physical and/or mental health assimilates into your everyday life.
 It may be helpful to ask yourself the following questions: